-I have been reporting for public radio stations since 2013.
+I was a reporter for public radio stations from 2013 to 2020 before shifting behind the scenes.
 The following stories are the 'greatest hits' from that time.
 They are NOT in chronological order, they are organized by subject.
 Links to more of my work are at the bottom of the page.

 Denotes heard on national air Denotes won an award